2022 Citizens’ Police Academy postponed

-Jan.
-11, 2021: The Durango Police Department is postponing the 2021 Citizens’ Police Academy (CPA) due to uncertainties around the COVID-19 pandemic.
+The Durango Police Department is postponing the 2022 Citizens’ Police Academy (CPA) due to uncertainties around the COVID-19 Omicron variant.
 Durango police know community members support their police department and are interested in learning about how it operates.
-Unfortunately, holding the CPA during the typical March-May timeframe could make participants and instructors more vulnerable to the COVID-19 virus.
+Unfortunately, holding the CPA during the typical March-May timeframe could make participants and instructors more vulnerable to COVID-19.

 The CPA is an interactive, 12-week class providing insight into the operation of the Durango Police Department and its role in keeping the community safe.
-Durango police find great value in the interactive classroom experience and are choosing to delay the class until fall 2021 when conditions may be favorable for in-person learning.
+Durango police find great value in the interactive classroom experience and are choosing to delay the 2022 class until conditions are more favorable for in-person learning.

-Due to COVID-19, the 2020 CPA was canceled after only a few sessions.
-The Durango Police Department looks forward to when it can safely offer a full CPA session to 2020 participants and other community members interested in the class.
+The Durango Police Department looks forward to when it can safely offer a full CPA session to community members interested in the class.
 Stay tuned for updates on this page and on social media.
 The department appreciates the community’s ongoing support and interest in this program.

 The Academy is a twelve-week program designed to provide residents of La Plata County (in an academy setting) first-hand information on how the Durango Police Department works.
 Participation in the Academy requires a commitment of one night a week for the twelve-week program.
 Classes are held from 6:00 to 9:00 pm at the Durango Emergency Communications Center, 221 Turner Drive.

 The Academy is designed to increase understanding, through education, between citizens and police.
 Our intent is to acquaint citizens with law enforcement’s role in the criminal justice system, and to provide an increased understanding and overview of police work.
 As a caution, the Academy is not designed to make its participants certified police officers.
 The contents of the course are of an informative nature only and it is not intended that the participants have the authority of, or act as police officers.